Skip to main content

 • be able to insert photos into content easily

-And here are a few lower-level wants:
+And here are a few secondary and lower-level wants:

 • code snippets should look good